josephgarnier/cmake-modules-collection/README.md

 # CMake Modules Collection

 <p align="center">
-<strong>A collection a CMake for a more practical use of CMake.</strong>
+<strong>A collection of modules for a more practical use of CMake.</strong>
 </p>

 <p align="center">